dlintec/k-meteor-dev/README.md

 ==================================================

 IF your Host system can not run Docker in Native mode (windows pre 10 pro or Older Macs)

+For windows you can download [win-non-native.bat](https://raw.githubusercontent.com/dlintec/k-meteor-dev/master/utils/win-non-native.bat) to your desktop and run it or run the following commands manually.

 a)Run the first 3 commands to create image and volumes (only needed once)